LEQEMBI- lecanemab injection, solution

 LEQEMBI can cause serious side effects including:

 • Amyloid Related Imaging Abnormalities or “ARIA”.
 ARIA is a side effect that does not usually cause any symptoms but serious symptoms can occur.
-ARIA is most commonly seen as temporary swelling in areas of the brain that usually resolves over time.
+ARIA can be fatal.
+It is most commonly seen as temporary swelling in areas of the brain that usually resolves over time.
 Some people may also have small spots of bleeding in or on the surface of the brain, and infrequently, larger areas of bleeding in the brain can occur.
-Most people with this type of swelling in the brain do not get symptoms, however some people may have symptoms, such as:
+Most people who develop ARIA do not get symptoms; however, some people may have symptoms, such as:

 • headache